 2. Wine Tasting And Tripping

-Lodi’s 750 growers harvest more than 100 different types of grapes.
-Among them are old-vine zinfandel, cabernet sauvignon, merlot, and chardonnay plus Spanish, German, Italian and Rhone varietals.
+The self-proclaimed Zinfandel Capital of the World, Lodi produces over 40 percent of the Golden State’s premium Zinfandel.
+However, Lodi’s 750 growers harvest more than 100 different types of grapes.
+Among them are old-vine zinfandel, cabernet sauvignon, merlot, and chardonnay plus Spanish, German, Italian, and Rhone varietals.
 Many growers proudly adhere to a litany of sustainable practices known as the Lodi Rules.
 Tasting rooms vary greatly in size, ambiance, and amenities.
 Some are designed like luxurious European villas, while others are awash in industrial chic.

 Pro Tip: Reservations are recommended.
 Tasting fees usually apply, often refundable upon purchase.